AndrosEt/NearbyConnections/README.md

 # NearbyConnections
-This is a demo for NearbyConnections
+This is a Android demo for NearbyConnections